aaronj1335/aaronj1335.github.com/_posts/2013-08-11-apis-vs-exports.md

 than just importing/exporting their data.

-so i suggest that instead of an xml import/export, future assignements center around providing a restful json api to the data. like the existing assignment it encourages students to learn several common skills:
+so i suggest that instead of an xml import/export, future assignements center around providing a restful json api to the data. like the existing assignment, it encourages students to learn several common skills:

  - interacting with restful api's (more common that data export/import, i would